 New England Journal of Medicine - Mar 5, 2015

 The POEMS/S0230 impressive results were published in NEJM this past week.

-As PI on the SWOG randomized study of 257 premenopausal women with operable hormone-receptor-negative breast cancer receiving standard chemotherapy with or without the GnRH agonist goserelin, Dr Halle Moore was able to demonstrate improved protection against ovarian failure and therefor improved prospects for fertility.
+As PI on the SWOG randomized study of 257 premenopausal women with operable hormone-receptor-negative breast cancer receiving standard chemotherapy with or without the GnRH agonist goserelin, Dr Halle Moore was able to demonstrate improved protection against ovarian failure and therefore improved prospects for fertility.

 The impact of this research was articulated by Dr Stan Gerson; " I think more than anything is to remember how rare out work changes the practice of medicine and this will do so."

 Study Links New Genetic Anomalies to Breast Cancer in African American Families

 A team of researchers at Case Western Reserve University (CWRU) assisted in a study that uncovered previously unknown segments of DNA shared by African American family members who have breast cancer.
 The study was led by Dr. Heather Ochs-Balcom from the University of Buffalo, a former postdoc of Dr. Robert Elston.

 African American women have different incidence of breast cancer as compared to European American women, in particular the distribution of the known subtypes of breast cancer are different between these groups.
 Treatment decisions and clinical outcomes are tightly coupled with breast cancer subtype designation.